 Knowledge of the English language

 Knowledge of English should correspond to at least B2 level of the Common European Framework (CEF).
 The knowledge of the English language will be verified during the admission test.
-Students graduated from an Italian University and who were eligible for direct enrollment (without admission test) will demonstrate their knowledge of the English language during the academic year with the passing of the first exam.
-The English language proficiency certificate is not required.
+Students graduated from an Italian University and who are eligible for direct enrollment (without admission test) will demonstrate their knowledge of the English language during the academic year with the passing of the first exam.
+The English language proficiency certificate is not required to enroll.